InterContinental Bangkok is a five-star luxury hotel in the heart of the city – a perfect choice for first-time Bangkok visitors.

 The service was top-notch also at the poolside.
 Towels and cold water were delivered immediately after sitting down on the sun lounger.

-The gym, found one level below the pool, is open 24-hours a day – an essential thing for jetlagged international travelers.
+The 24-hour gym is located one level below the pool.
+So there’s no excuse to skip training sessions even if you wake up at 4 am.
 The gym area was big and very well equipped.
 In addition to traditional gym training, there are also some group exercise classes available.
 And after the sweaty training session, you can relax in a jacuzzi and sauna.

 - Friendly and attentive service, especially at the Club InterContinental Lounge